-- a. have questions about this Privacy Statement, how we process or protect your personal data.
+- a. have questions about this Privacy Statement or how we process or protect your personal data.

-- b. have questions regarding exercising your personal data rights under, as example, the DSAR as outlined in the above sections 14.3.
+- b. have questions regarding exercising your personal data rights under, for example, the DSAR as outlined in the above Section 14.3.

 - c. like a copy of the full version of our data protection policy.

 - d. wish to make a complaint about our use of your personal data.

 - e. have questions or concerns about this Privacy Statement or our Sites and email marketing practices, please use any of the above below contact means.